Adding scroll offset tracking to a SwiftUI ScrollView

 The SwiftUI ScrollView

-is currently quite limited, and for instance doesn’t let us detect the current scroll offset.
-In this post, let’s look at how to add offset tracking, which we’ll then use to build fun things.
+is currently quite limited in functionality, and will for instance not let us detect the current scroll offset.
+Let’s take s look at how to add offset tracking to it.

 How to track scroll offset